twilio/twilio-cli/README.md

 To store credentials for multiple projects, you can use a shorthand "project id" which is just an easy to remember, short string to identify the project.
 (If you've used `git` before, it's like the name you assign to a remote like "origin".)

-When you run `twilio login`, it stores your credentials under a project called `default`.
+When you run `twilio project:add`, it stores your credentials under a project called `default`.
 This is the project that will be used for all subsequent commands.

-To add a second project after the default project, you can run `twilio login -p my_other_proj` (using whatever identifier you'd like in place of `my_other_proj`).
-Then, when you run subsequent commands, just include the `-p my_other_proj` in the command (e.g. `twilio number:list -p my_other_proj`).
+To add a second project after the default project, you can run `twilio project:add -p my_other_proj` (using whatever identifier you'd like in place of `my_other_proj`).
+Then, when you run subsequent commands, just include the `-p my_other_proj` in the command (e.g. `twilio incoming-phone-number:list -p my_other_proj`).

 ### Autocomplete